Getting to Blue Cave in Croatia | Complete guide

 Transferring to smaller boats

 Once you arrive at Mezoporat Bay on Biševo Island, you’ll hop off your speedboat and wait for a smaller motorboat operated by the official concession.
-These are the only boats allowed into the cave, as the entrance is very narrow—just enough for one small boat to pass through at a time.
+These are the only boats allowed into the cave, as the entrance is very narrow.
 You’ll queue for a few minutes, then board one of these compact vessels with your group.

 Inside the cave